Moving schools: preparing your child

-- Ask your child to make a list of the things she’s looking forward to about going to a new school.
+- Ask your child to talk about, draw or make a list of the things she’s looking forward to about going to a new school.

-- Ask your child to make a list of the things he’s worried about.
-Take time to discuss each issue on the list.
+- Ask your child to talk about, draw or make a list of the things he’s worried about.
+Take time to discuss each concern.

 - Find out about schools in the area you’re moving to.
 Make a list of the schools and show it to your child.
-If your child is old enough, talk about the pros and cons of different schools with your child.
-If possible, visit the new location and schools with your child.
+If your child is old enough, talk about the pros and cons of different schools.
+If possible, you could visit the new location and schools with your child.